degagne/docker-aws-lambda/README.md

   - [`3.10-alpine3.22`](3.10/Dockerfile)
   - [`3.10-alpine3.22-slim`](3.10/Dockerfile.slim)

+### Variants

+The base images are built on Alpine Linux and support multiple Python versions.
+Additionally, by default, these images include third-party libraries for database connectivity.

+The following libraries are included:

+- `PyMySQL` for MySQL
+- `psycopg2-binary` for PostgreSQL
+- `oracledb` for Oracle

+Moreover, there are 'slim' variants available for each Python version, which are optimized for smaller image sizes and do not include these third-party libraries.
+These slim images are suitable for applications that do not require database connectivity.

 ## Usage

 To use these Docker images, you can build them using the provided Dockerfiles or pull them from a Docker